Single-Sample Prophet Inequalities via Greedy-Ordered Selection: From Order-Oblivious Secretaries to Pointwise- s

 Since \emph{direct} \sspi{}s not only appear to offer better approximation than \oos{} policies, but also obviously have access to more information (the samples) comparing to an \oos{} algorithm, one can hope to derive constant-factor \sspi{}s even where according \oos{} policies fail to exist.
 For example, a major open problem in optimal stopping theory is the existence of $\mathcal{O}(1)$-competitive policies for the matroid secretary problem.
-While Babaioff, Immorlica, and Kleinberg \citep{BIK07} conjectured the existence of such a policy, and $\mathcal{O}(1)$-competitve policies are known for many special cases (see, e.g., \cite{STV21}), the state-of-the-art for general matroids is a $\O(\log\log(\mathrm{rank}))$-competitive policy due to \cite{FSZ14,Lachish14}.
-In stark contrast, \cite{KleinbergW12} give an \emph{optimal} $2$-competitive policy for the related matroid prophet inequality problem under full distributional knowledge.
+While Babaioff, Immorlica, and Kleinberg \citep{BIK07} conjectured the existence of such a policy, and $\mathcal{O}(1)$-competitve policies are known for many special cases \citep[see, e.g., ][]{STV21}, the state-of-the-art for general matroids is a $\O(\log\log(\mathrm{rank}))$-competitive policy \cite{FSZ14,Lachish14}.
+In stark contrast, \citet{KleinbergW12} give an \emph{optimal} $2$-competitive policy for the related matroid prophet inequality problem under full distributional knowledge.
 Thus, given that the existence of an $\mathcal{O}(1)$-competitive policy for the \sspi{} problem on general matroids is a persistent open question, it is natural to ask whether the problem exhibits similarities in terms of hardness with its (order-oblivious) secretary counterpart.

-In this section, we make progress towards the above question, by relating the OOS problem with a wide class of \sspi{} policies, which we refer to as ``pointwise''-SSPIs (or ``\psspi{}s'').
+In this section, we make progress towards the answer to this question, by relating the OOS problem with a wide class of \sspi{} policies, which we refer to as ``pointwise''-SSPIs (or ``\psspi{}s'').

-\begin{definition}[\psspi{}] An SSPI policy is called \psspi{}, if it maintains its competitive guarantee when the reward and sample of each element $e$ are generated as follows: given two arbitrary non-negative weights $a_{e,1}$ and $a_{e,2}$, we flip an independent fair coin to decide whether $r_e = a_{e,1}$ and $s_{e} = a_{e,2}$, or the opposite. \end{definition}
+\begin{definition}[\psspi{}] An \sspi{} policy is called \psspi{}, if it maintains its competitive guarantee when the reward and sample of each element $e$ are generated as follows: given two arbitrary non-negative weights $a_{e,1}$ and $a_{e,2}$, we flip an independent fair coin to decide whether $r_e = a_{e,1}$ and $s_{e} = a_{e,2}$, or the opposite. \end{definition}

-Notice that, as opposed to the \sspi{} problem, where each reward and sample are drawn independently from the same distribution, \psspi{} allows for the reward and sample to be \emph{correlated}.
-Further, by the exact same reduction (and proof) presented in \citep{AzarKW14}, which reduces \sspi{} to \oos{}, one can in fact show the following stronger result:
+Note that, as opposed to the \sspi{} problem, where each reward and sample are drawn independently from the same distribution, \psspi{} allows for the reward and sample to be \emph{correlated}.
+Further, by the exact same reduction (and proof) presented in \cite{AzarKW14}, which reduces \sspi{} to \oos{}, one can in fact show the following stronger result: